Potato Bush Camp: Our full report

 Health & safety

-Malarial protection recommended
+- Malarial protection recommended

-Medical care: The camp managers are first-aid trained.
+- The camp managers are first-aid trained.
 In an emergency guests would normally be evacuated by air to Lusaka and then possibly to Johannesburg.

 - High Risk

-Security measures: Guests are escorted to their rooms after dark, and radios are provided in the tents to summon help in case of emergency.
+- Guests are escorted to their rooms after dark, and radios are provided in the tents to summon help in case of emergency.

-Fire safety: There are fire extinguishers and a bucket of sand outside each tent.
+- There are fire extinguishers and a bucket of sand outside each tent.

 - Not Possible

 - Full Laundry Service - Included

-Money: No exchange facilities are offered.
+- No exchange facilities are offered.
 There are no safes in the tents, but valuables can be stored in the office safe if necessary.